Coronavirus Data Is Funneled Away From CDC, Sparking Worries

 TeleTracking has won 29 contracts for federal government work stretching back to 2004.
 None of its previous contracts paid more than $300,000.
 The prior contracts were for computer systems and programming at Veteran Affairs hospitals.

 The company has also gotten approval to tap a government loans program designed to help small business keep employees on their payroll during the pandemic.
-The forgivable loan was from the Payroll Protection Program for between $5 million and $10 million.
+The forgivable loan for between $5 million and $10 million from the Payroll Protection Program.
 TeleTracking indicated it planned to use the loan to help save the jobs of some of its 376 workers.

 TeleTracking did not immediately respond to requests for comment.